LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 The first time the newly installed `Ubuntu` runs, a `Console` window will open, and you'll be asked to wait for a minute or two for the installation to complete.

 > During this final stage of installation, `Ubuntu`'s files are de-compressed and stored on your PC, ready for use.
 This may take around a minute or more depending on the performance of your PC's storage devices.
-This initial installation phase is only required just on the first launch - all future launches should take less than a second.
+This initial installation phase is only required on the first launch - all future launches should take less than a second.

 ## Setting up a new Linux user account